Jyoti-Chaurasia/Jyoti-Chaurasia/README.md

 ## &#x270d; Member of GDG and actively participate in Tech events

-I am tech enthusiast and I like doing DSA in free time as well as learning new things everyday.
+I am tech enthusiast and I like doing DSA as well as learning new things everyday.

 ## 🔧 Languages & Tools